realpython/members/README.md

 #### Incomplete

-1. Active users should be able to see their recent activity log (lessons read) on the dashboard (current)
-1. Active users should be able to view the total number of lessons in the course on the dashboard
-1. Active users should be able to view the total number of enrolled students on the dashboard
+1. Active users should be able to view the total number of enrolled students on the dashboard (current)
 1. Admin should be warned if they are deleting a message that contains replies within the lesson view
 1. Admin should only be able to deactivate messages; they should not be deleted
 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user